styletronix/MidiTimecode/README.md

 # MidiTimecode
 VB.NET Module to send and receive MIDI Timecode as per definition in Wikipedia https://en.wikipedia.org/wiki/MIDI_timecode

+It can also send and receive other midi commands.

 The file "MidiFunctions.vb" contains everything needed to send and receive timecode.
-There are no external dependencies reqired.
+There are no external dependencies.